Ty France Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.2 K/9, the sixth-best in the league.

-- The Rays' 3.78 team ERA ranks third among all MLB pitching staffs.
+- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.78).

-- Rays pitchers combine to allow 146 home runs (one per game), the fewest in baseball.
+- Rays pitchers combine to surrender 149 home runs (one per game), the least in the league.

 © 2023 Data Skrive.
 All rights reserved.